interpretation-experiment/gistr-app/README.md

 Which will run the concurrent tests with browser windows in the nested X server. **Do not** enter that nested X server with your mouse while the tests are running, or they will most likely fail.
 The values in the `tests/browser/conftest.py` fixtures let you configure the tree shaping and concurrency parameters.

-Once all browser windows have closed themselves, you can kill the other shell's `startx` command.
+Once all browser windows have closed themselves, you can kill the `startx` command in shell 3.
 The database resulting from the concurrent tests are dumped in the `tests/browser/sqldumps` folder.
 Load them into another spreadr instance for exploration.

 Product Access